-Are responsible for recording attendance on a daily basis, using the correct codes, and submitting this information to the school office
+Class teachers are responsible for recording attendance daily, using the correct codes, and submitting this information to the school office.

 Office Staff

 School office staff are expected to take calls from parents about absence and record it on the school system.